LED Grow Lights for Microgreens, Do They Work? – Afraid Not

 broccoli microgreens after 6 days under lights

-Broccoli microgreens after 6 days under their respective lights.
+Broccoli microgreens after six days under their respective lights.
 LED Grow Lights on the left; LED Shop Lights on the right.

 basil microgreens grown under LED grow lights

-Basil microgreens after 4 days under their respective lights.
+Basil microgreens after four days under their respective lights.
 LED Grow Lights on the left; LED Shop Lights on the right.

 Broccoli Microgreens

 The photo shows it all.
-The broccoli microgreens on the left (LED grow lights) are scraggly and at the best light green.
+The broccoli microgreens on the left (LED grow lights) are scraggly and, at best light green.

 However, the broccoli microgreens grown under the LED shop lights are full, the leaves are much larger, very shiny, and the stems have some reddish color to them.

-Looking at the photo, it's obviously better to grow broccoli under LED shop lights rather than under the Amconsure grow lights.
+Looking at the photo, it’s better to grow broccoli under LED shop lights than under the Amconsure grow lights.

 Basil Microgreens